 - Notes: Every post (well, almost every one) includes notes at the end.
 You don’t need to read these notes if you’re short on time, but they provide useful tips and tricks, tell you about variations on the main recipe and ingredient substitutions and, once in a while, a little historical background on the featured dish.

-Many posts also include, at the end, a list of related posts on the site (or elsewhere on the web) with even more background on the featured dish or a similar recipe you might enjoy trying.
+Posts also include, at the end, related posts on the site with even more background on the featured dish or a similar recipe you might enjoy trying.

 Last, but certainly not least, at the bottom of each post you’ll find a place to leave a comment or question.
 You’ll need to scroll down to the very bottom of the page, below any other comments.
 (NB: Your’s will show up at the top once you post it.)
 Please don’t hesitate to do so—I love hearing from you!
 Since I don’t monetize this site in any way, my only ‘income’, so to speak, is your feedback.